-When students drop one or more courses, they must complete a Course Add/Drop/Withdraw form available from the Registrar's Office, within the allowable time period.
+When undergraduate students drop one or more courses, they must complete a Course Add/Drop/Withdraw form (see Appendix C) available from the Registrar's Office, within the allowable time period.
 Before a refund can be processed, the add/drop form must be signed by the Registrar or Dean.
 In addition, a Library staff member must sign to indicate that the textbooks for each dropped course have been returned (or were never issued).